ernst-bablick/nighthawk/README.md

 WORK IN PROGRESS.
 FIRST VERSION IS STILL NOT FINALIZED.

-NightHawk is a NeoVim plugin that lets the editor track how much time is spend editing individual files.
+NightHawk is a plugin for NeoVim on UNIX based operating systems that lets the editor track how much time is spend editing individual files.

 The plugin exposes Lua functions that accumulate that information for all files in a directory tree and provide the basis to track the time that was